fmaylinch/localio/README.md

 Localio generates automatically localizable files for many platforms like Rails, Android, iOS, Java .properties files and JSON files using a centralized spreadsheet as source.
 The spreadsheet can be in Google Drive or a simple local Excel file.

+## Prepare Ruby

+I've had problems with default Ruby in Mac.
+I recommend installing Ruby `2.0.0-p247`, for example via [rbenv](https://github.com/rbenv/rbenv).
+Make sure you're using that version: `ruby -v`.

 ## Installation

     gem uninstall localio
     gem build localio.gemspec
     gem install --local localio-0.5.gem

+If it complains about missing gems try using bundler (from `rbenv` doc) and then retry the previous commands.

+    gem install bundler
+    bundle install

 ## Usage